iann0036/aws-leastprivilege/README.md

 #### --include-update-actions

-When specified, actions relating to stack updates (that don't trigger a resource replacement) will be included in the output.
+When specified, actions relating to stack updates (that don't trigger a resource replacement) will be included in the output if a value for its property has been set.
 The default behaviour will not include the actions for stack updates.

 #### --consolidate-policy